 A Lament over the Destruction of Jerusalem

-79 1 O God, the heathen are come into thine inheritance; thy holy temple have they defiled; they have laid Jerusalem on heaps.
-2 The dead bodies of thy servants have they given to be meat unto the fowls of the heaven, the flesh of thy saints unto the beasts of the earth.
-3 Their blood have they shed like water round about Jerusalem; and there was none to bury them.
-4 We are become a reproach to our neighbours, a scorn and derision to them that are round about us.
-5 How long, Lord? wilt thou be angry for ever? shall thy jealousy burn like fire?
+79 1 O God, the nations are come into thine inheritance: thy holy temple have they defiled; they have laid Jerusalem in heaps.
+2 The dead bodies of thy servants have they given to be meat unto the fowl of the heavens, the flesh of thy saints unto the beasts of the earth: 3 Their blood have they shed like water round about Jerusalem, and there was none to bury [them].
+4 We are become a reproach to our neighbours, a mockery and a derision to them that are round about us.
+5 How long, O Jehovah? wilt thou be angry for ever?
+Shall thy jealousy burn like fire?

-6 Pour out thy wrath upon the heathen that have not known thee, and upon the kingdoms that have not called upon thy name.
-7 For they have devoured Jacob, and laid waste his dwelling place.
-8 O remember not against us former iniquities: let thy tender mercies speedily prevent us: for we are brought very low.
-9 Help us, O God of our salvation, for the glory of thy name: and deliver us, and purge away our sins, for thy name's sake.
-10 Wherefore should the heathen say, Where is their God? let him be known among the heathen in our sight by the revenging of the blood of thy servants which is shed.
-11 Let the sighing of the prisoner come before thee; according to the greatness of thy power preserve thou those that are appointed to die; 12 And render unto our neighbours sevenfold into their bosom their reproach, wherewith they have reproached thee, O Lord.
-13 So we thy people and sheep of thy pasture will give thee thanks for ever: we will shew forth thy praise to all generations.
+6 Pour out thy fury upon the nations that have not known thee, and upon the kingdoms that call not upon thy name: 7 For they have devoured Jacob, and laid waste his habitation.
+8 Remember not against us the iniquities of [our] forefathers; let thy tender mercies speedily come to meet us: for we are brought very low.
+9 Help us, O God of our salvation, because of the glory of thy name; and deliver us, and forgive our sins, for thy name's sake.
+10 Wherefore should the nations say, Where is their God?
+Let the avenging of the blood of thy servants that is shed be known among the nations in our sight.
+11 Let the groaning of the prisoner come before thee; according to the greatness of thine arm, preserve those that are appointed to die; 12 And render unto our neighbours, sevenfold into their bosom, their reproach, wherewith they have reproached thee, O Lord.
+13 And we, thy people and the sheep of thy pasture, will give thanks unto thee for ever; we will shew forth thy praise from generation to generation.

 A Prayer for Restoration

-80 1 Give ear, O Shepherd of Israel, thou that leadest Joseph like a flock; thou that dwellest between the cherubims, shine forth.
-2 Before Ephraim and Benjamin and Manasseh stir up thy strength, and come and save us.
-3 Turn us again, O God, and cause thy face to shine; and we shall be saved.
-4 O Lord God of hosts, how long wilt thou be angry against the prayer of thy people?
-5 Thou feedest them with the bread of tears; and givest them tears to drink in great measure.
-6 Thou makest us a strife unto our neighbours: and our enemies laugh among themselves.
-7 Turn us again, O God of hosts, and cause thy face to shine; and we shall be saved.
+80 1 To the chief Musician.
+On Shoshannim-Eduth.
+Of Asaph.
+A Psalm.
+Give ear, O Shepherd of Israel, thou that leadest Joseph like a flock; thou that sittest [between] the cherubim, shine forth.
+2 Before Ephraim and Benjamin and Manasseh, stir up thy strength, and come to our deliverance.
+3 O God, restore us; and cause thy face to shine, and we shall be saved.
+4 Jehovah, God of hosts, how long will thine anger smoke against the prayer of thy people?
+5 Thou hast fed them with the bread of tears, and given them tears to drink in large measure: 6 Thou hast made us a strife unto our neighbours, and our enemies mock among themselves.
+7 Restore us, O God of hosts; and cause thy face to shine, and we shall be saved.

-8 Thou hast brought a vine out of Egypt: thou hast cast out the heathen, and planted it.
-9 Thou preparedst room before it, and didst cause it to take deep root, and it filled the land.
-10 The hills were covered with the shadow of it, and the boughs thereof were like the goodly cedars.
-11 She sent out her boughs unto the sea, and her branches unto the river.
-12 Why hast thou then broken down her hedges, so that all they which pass by the way do pluck her?
-13 The boar out of the wood doth waste it, and the wild beast of the field doth devour it.
-14 Return, we beseech thee, O God of hosts: look down from heaven, and behold, and visit this vine; 15 And the vineyard which thy right hand hath planted, and the branch that thou madest strong for thyself.
-16 It is burned with fire, it is cut down: they perish at the rebuke of thy countenance.
-17 Let thy hand be upon the man of thy right hand, upon the son of man whom thou madest strong for thyself.
-18 So will not we go back from thee: quicken us, and we will call upon thy name.
-19 Turn us again, O Lord God of hosts, cause thy face to shine; and we shall be saved.
+8 Thou broughtest a vine out of Egypt; thou didst cast out the nations, and plant it: 9 Thou preparedst space before it, and it took deep root, and filled the land; 10 The mountains were covered with its shadow, and the branches thereof were [like] cedars of God; 11 It sent out its boughs unto the sea, and its shoots unto the river.
+12 Why hast thou broken down its fences, so that all who pass by the way do pluck it?
+13 The boar out of the forest doth waste it, and the beast of the field doth feed off it.
+14 O God of hosts, return, we beseech thee; look down from the heavens, and behold, and visit this vine; 15 Even the stock which thy right hand hath planted, and the young plant thou madest strong for thyself.
+16 It is burned with fire, it is cut down; they perish at the rebuke of thy countenance.
+17 Let thy hand be upon the man of thy right hand, upon the son of man whom thou hast made strong for thyself.
+18 So will we not go back from thee.
+Revive us, and we will call upon thy name.
+19 Restore us, O Jehovah, God of hosts; cause thy face to shine, and we shall be saved.

 The Remnant of Israel

-11 1 I say then, Hath God cast away his people?
-God forbid.
-For I also am an Israelite, of the seed of Abraham, of the tribe of Benjamin.
-2 God hath not cast away his people which he foreknew.
-Wot ye not what the scripture saith of Elias how he maketh intercession to God against Israel, saying, 3 Lord, they have killed thy prophets, and digged down thine altars; and I am left alone, and they seek my life.
-4 But what saith the answer of God unto him?
-I have reserved to myself seven thousand men, who have not bowed the knee to the image of Baal.
-5 Even so then at this present time also there is a remnant according to the election of grace.
-6 And if by grace, then is it no more of works: otherwise grace is no more grace.
-But if it be of works, then is it no more grace: otherwise work is no more work.
-7 What then?
-Israel hath not obtained that which he seeketh for; but the election hath obtained it, and the rest were blinded 8 (According as it is written, God hath given them the spirit of slumber, eyes that they should not see, and ears that they should not hear;) unto this day.
-9 And David saith, Let their table be made a snare, and a trap, and a stumblingblock, and a recompence unto them: 10 Let their eyes be darkened, that they may not see, and bow down their back alway.
+11 1 I say then, Has God cast away his people?
+Far be the thought.
+For I also am an Israelite, of [the] seed of Abraham, of [the] tribe of Benjamin.
+2 God has not cast away his people whom he foreknew.
+Know ye not what the scripture says in [the history of] Elias, how he pleads with God against Israel?
+3 Lord, they have killed thy prophets, they have dug down thine altars; and I have been left alone, and they seek my life.
+4 But what says the divine answer to him?
+I have left to myself seven thousand men, who have not bowed knee to Baal.
+5 Thus, then, in the present time also there has been a remnant according to election of grace.
+6 But if by grace, no longer of works: since [otherwise] grace is no more grace.
+7 What [is it] then?
+What Israel seeks for, that he has not obtained; but the election has obtained, and the rest have been blinded, 8 according as it is written, God has given to them a spirit of slumber, eyes not to see, and ears not to hear, unto this day.
+9 And David says, Let their table be for a snare, and for a gin, and for a fall-trap, and for a recompense to them: 10 let their eyes be darkened not to see, and bow down their back alway.

 The Salvation of the Gentiles

-11 I say then, Have they stumbled that they should fall?
-God forbid: but rather through their fall salvation is come unto the Gentiles, for to provoke them to jealousy.
-12 Now if the fall of them be the riches of the world, and the diminishing of them the riches of the Gentiles; how much more their fulness?
-13 For I speak to you Gentiles, inasmuch as I am the apostle of the Gentiles, I magnify mine office: 14 If by any means I may provoke to emulation them which are my flesh, and might save some of them.
-15 For if the casting away of them be the reconciling of the world, what shall the receiving of them be, but life from the dead?
-16 For if the firstfruit be holy, the lump is also holy: and if the root be holy, so are the branches.
-17 And if some of the branches be broken off, and thou, being a wild olive tree, wert graffed in among them, and with them partakest of the root and fatness of the olive tree; 18 Boast not against the branches.
-But if thou boast, thou bearest not the root, but the root thee.
+11 I say then, Have they stumbled in order that they might fall?
+Far be the thought: but by their fall [there is] salvation to the nations to provoke them to jealousy.
+12 But if their fall [be the] world's wealth, and their loss [the] wealth of [the] nations, how much rather their fulness?
+13 For I speak to you, the nations, inasmuch as I am apostle of nations, I glorify my ministry; 14 if by any means I shall provoke to jealousy [them which are] my flesh, and shall save some from among them.
+15 For if their casting away [be the] world's reconciliation, what [their] reception but life from among [the] dead?
+16 Now if the first-fruit [be] holy, the lump also; and if the root [be] holy, the branches also.
+17 Now if some of the branches have been broken out, and thou, being a wild olive tree, hast been grafted in amongst them, and hast become a fellow-partaker of the root and of the fatness of the olive tree, 18 boast not against the branches; but if thou boast, [it is] not thou bearest the root, but the root thee.